johabu/VocabC/README.md

 	See also the vocabulary file "example.txt"

 2. Start the program:

+	type:
-	type:	VocabC -f <file>
+		VocabC -f <file>

-		If this doesn't work, try ./VocabC -f <file> in the directory in which you installed the program.
+	If this doesn't work, try `./VocabC -f <file>` in the directory in which you installed the program.
 	Check also your PATH variable.

 	Optional arguments:
-		-h		Show help
+	*h	Show help
-		-r		Random order of words
+	*r	Random order of words
-		-d1		Program asks the first word
+	*d1	Program asks the first word
-		-d2		Program asks the second word
+	*d2	Program asks the second word
-		-dr		Program sets direction randomly
+	*dr	Program sets direction randomly
-		-n <num>	ask <num> words
+	*n <num>	ask <num> words
-		-s		case-sensitivity
+	*s	case-sensitivity
-		-c		don't show comments
+	*c	don't show comments
-		-x		ignore default settings stored in config file
+	*x	ignore default settings stored in config file

 	If you stored settings in a configuration file, you don't need to set optional arguments.
 	If you set some, settings from the configuration file are overwritten.

 3. Behaviour of the program:

 	At first the program prints some information like the number of words which are going to be asked.
 	The program asks you for the word on the right side in the file.